zencart/documentation/content/user/admin_pages/catalog/option_name_manager.md

 e.g. If the option name is to upload a file, tell your customer what file extensions are allowed.

+*   Position for Comment - use 0 to display the comment above the field; use 1 to display the comment below the field.
+Note that this setting was introduced in version 1.5.8.

 *   Rows - the number of rows you want your input/text area box to be.

 *   Display Size - the size of the input/text area box on the screen your customers see.